rosemaryuser/autorepack/README.md

 # AutoRepack

->![IMPORTANT]
+>[!IMPORTANT]
 >Converts both fastboot and recovery flashable roms into flashable dats.
 Type su and repack in terminal to start.

-This script is designed to make custom ROM flashings easier on the user. ~~Note that this is **for Poco F3 device.**~~ Many recoveries still can't flash these ROMs and this tool allows you to convert them into TWRP friendly flashables.
+This script is designed to make custom ROM flashings easier on the user. ~~Note that this is **for Poco F3 device.**~~ Many recoveries still can't flash these ROMs and this tool allows you to convert them into TWRP friendly flashables. :+1:

 It can also repack fastboot ROMS into recovery flashables so that user wouldn't need PC to handle these trivial stuff.